sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-math/README.md

 4 / 2 // 2
 ```

-Note that multiplication is typically done with the `*` symbol, not `x`.
+Note that multiplication is done with the `*` symbol, not `x`.

-There are two additional math symbols that are commonly used and bear more explanation.
+There are two additional math symbols that are common in programming and bear more explanation: Exponentiation and modulo.

 ## Exponentiation